parke/lush/readme.txt

 occurs immediately (when a string is assigned a value).
 Consider the following Lush example:

-local  path  =  '$HOME/foo'    -- path now has the value '$HOME/foo'
+local  path  =  '$HOME/foo'    -- path now has the value '$HOME/foo'.
-sh 'mkdir $path'               -- the sh() function will expand '$path'
+sh 'mkdir $path'               -- The sh() function will expand '$path'
-                               -- prior to executing mkdir
+                               --   prior to executing mkdir.

 If needed, you can manually force immediate expansion as follows: